MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxactivity-outgoingmessages-vb.md

-﻿---
+---
-Description: 'The OutgoingMessages property is a number that represents the total number of outgoing fax jobs that the fax service is in the process of sending.' ms.assetid: '3155080c-d891-4ff5-8fae-d77ee86a2277'
+Description: The OutgoingMessages property is a number that represents the total number of outgoing fax jobs that the fax service is in the process of sending. ms.assetid: 3155080c-d891-4ff5-8fae-d77ee86a2277
-title: 'FaxActivity.OutgoingMessages property'
+title: FaxActivity.OutgoingMessages property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxActivity.OutgoingMessages property